42core-team/monorepo/wiki/reference/actions/core_action_build.md

 Builds a new object.

-The `t_build_type` of the builder unit in the config will determine what gets built (e.g. bomb or wall).
+The `e_build_type` of the builder unit in the config will determine what gets built (e.g. bomb or wall). ([More info on bombs](../../documentation/bombs))

 Objects can only be built one tile up, down, left or right from the builder; and only if their builders action_cooldown is 0.

+- Objects can only be built one tile up, down, left or right from the builder; for more see [Action Position Limits](../../documentation/action_position_limits).
+- Builders objects can only build if their action cooldown is 0, for more see [Cooldowns](../../documentation/cooldowns).

 ## Signature